Are Diffusion Models Vision-And-Language Reasoners?: Data: The Benchmark

 \textbf{Measuring Bias:} Bias evaluation is essential as large-scale models increasingly suffer from harmful biases that can impact downstream tasks. \textit{DiffusionITM} allows automatic, quantitative bias evaluation with bias datasets intended for discriminative vision-and-language models.
 We utilize the dataset from \cite{janghorbani-de-melo-2023-multi} and investigate three different types of social biases: religious, nationality, and sexual orientation.
 Quantitatively, bias is present when there is a substantially stronger association of one target group to pleasant attributes compared to unpleasant attributes over another group, as measured by some notion of distance or similarity.
 The target groups are represented by sets of images $X^I,Y^I$ and the attributes are captured by sets of words $A^T, B^T$.
-Bias is measured by the following normalized association score, $d$, called the \textit{effect size}: \footnote{We use a permutation test to compute the significance of effect size scores.
-We refer readers to \cite{Caliskan_2017} for a complete description of this test.}
+Bias is measured by the following normalized association score, $d$, called the \textit{effect size}: \footnote{We use a permutation test to compute the significance of effect size scores \cite{Caliskan_2017}.}

 and $\sigma(\cdot,\cdot)$ is our proposed \textit{DiffusionITM} score, or, in the case of CLIP, cosine similarity.

 More concretely, in the case of Religion, the image sets might be $X=$ Christians, $Y=$ Muslims and the attribute word sets would be $A=\{$``joy'', ``trust'', ``good'', ...$\}$, $B=\{$``corrupt'', ``vulgar'', ``bad'', ...$\}$.
 Here, a positive effect size means that it is biased towards Christians and a negative effect size means it is biased towards Muslims.
 We provide more details under limitations in \autoref{sec:limitations}.